 Tod Kurt and I founded ThingM because we believe that ubiquitous computing holds amazing promise for making the world a better, happier and more interesting place.
-However, ubicomp is today where the Web was in 1992, and design for the field is still mostly full of unknowns.
+We want to reinvent everyday objects in light of the capabilities of these new technologies.
+However, ubiquitous computing is today where the Web was in 1992, and the field is still mostly full of unknowns.

-To wrap our brain around it, we've bounced several concept to explain what ubiquitous computing means to experience design.
+To wrap our brain around it, we've been bouncing around a number of abstract concept to explain what ubiquitous computing means to experience design.